 Lyme disease can manifest in a seemingly endless number of ways.
-While the spectrum of symptoms is similar for most sufferers, the worst of the bunch varies from person to person.
+While the spectrum of symptoms is similar for many people, the worst of the bunch varies from one person to the next.
 And for those who have a predominance of neurological symptoms, the disease can feel especially debilitating and difficult to overcome.

-So how to know if the symptoms you’re experiencing do signify LNB, and where do you go from there to find relief?
+So how can you tell if the symptoms you’re experiencing do signify LNB?
+Moreover, where do you go from there to find relief?
 Keep reading for information that could provide the turning point in your recovery.

 Understanding Symptoms of Neurological Lyme

-Lyme neuroborreliosis is thought to occur in about 15% of Lyme disease cases — but a definite percentage is impossible to pin down.
-Everyone with Lyme disease experiences some neurological symptoms, but a specific composit of symptoms that constitute neurological Lyme is not well defined.
-Making matters worse, the Centers for Disease Control (CDC), does not recognize LNB as a separate entity, and it doesn’t acknowledge the existence of a chronic form of Lyme disease.
+LNB is thought to occur in about 15% of Lyme disease cases, according to research in Frontiers in Neurology — but a definite percentage is impossible to pin down.
+The majority of people with Lyme disease experience some form of neurological symptoms, but a specific composite of symptoms that constitute neurological Lyme is not well defined.
+Making matters worse, the Centers for Disease Control and Prevention (CDC), does not recognize LNB as a separate entity, and it doesn’t acknowledge the existence of a chronic or persistent form of Lyme disease.

-Another common presenting symptom of LNB is facial nerve palsy (Bell’s palsy), which is characterized by temporary paralysis on one side of the face.
+Studies suggest that the most common symptom of LNB is facial nerve palsy (Bell’s palsy), which is characterized by temporary paralysis on one side of the face.
 Some people also experience sound sensitivity and discomfort in the ear on the paralyzed side, and if you’re unable to close that eye, dry eye can occur.
-Most people recover fully from Bell’s palsy, with improvement in the first few weeks and continuing for three to six months, but a minority of people have symptoms for life.
+Most people eventually recover fully from Bell’s palsy, with improvement in the first few weeks and continuing for three to six months, but a subset of people may develop lifelong symptoms.

-The transition from acute to chronic neurological symptoms is not well defined, and it varies widely from person to person.
-Many people don’t remember a tick bite and experience minimal acute symptoms.
-The range of symptoms includes both motor and sensory nerve deficits.
-On the list: headache, memory loss, brain fog, cognitive impairment, learning disability, anxiety, depression, limb pain, muscle weakness, and paresthesias (sensory loss and odd sensations on the skin).
+The transition from acute to chronic neurological symptoms is not well defined because many people don’t remember a tick bite and experience only minimal acute symptoms.
+But the range of chronic, neurological symptoms that pop up can be expansive and includes both motor and sensory nerve deficits.
+On the list:

 Symptoms of LNB are thought to occur from infiltration of white blood cells — immune cells like lymphocytes and plasmocytes — into the white matter of the brain and the spinal cord, otherwise known as the central nervous system (CNS).
 This is associated with an increase in inflammatory immune messengers, called cytokines, in cerebrospinal fluid.